Complaints’ Policy & Procedure

 All staff should understand the complaints process and their role in it.
 Not every complaint needs to be dealt with through a formal process: if the firm receives a complaint about a failure to return a phone call, for example, this may be resolved by the recipient promptly calling back and apologising.

-However, if the complaint is in the form of a formal letter or email to the Complaints’ Partner, Mr Eric Williams, the complaints process will be instigated.
+However, if the complaint is in the form of a formal letter or email to the Complaints’ Director, Mr Eric Williams, the complaints process will be instigated.

-Staff must discuss with line management when they should handle a complaint, and when it should be dealt with by a more senior member of staff or the Complaints’ Partner.
+Staff must discuss with line management when they should handle a complaint, and when it should be dealt with by a more senior member of staff or the Complaints’ Director.

 What will happen next?